line/armeria/site/src/sphinx/advanced-structured-logging.rst

 The total duration is the sum of ``dnsResolutionDurationNanos``, ``socketConnectDurationNanos`` and ``pendingAcquisitionDurationNanos``.
 They may or may not occur depending on circumstances.
-For example, if you specify an IP address while creating a client, ``dnsResolutionDurationNanos`` is ``-1`` since the client doesn't have to resolve a domain name.
-Likewise, ``socketConnectDurationNanos`` is ``-1`` if the client reuses the connection which was established before.
-These are some of the scenarios how ``connectionAcquisitionDurationNanos`` is composed of:
+These are some of the scenarios how the total duration is composed of:

     1. Resolving a domain name and connecting to the remote peer.